bertsky/workflow-configuration/README.md

 - `-q` or `--question` to just check whether anything needs to be built at all
 - `-s` or `--silent` to suppress echoing recipes
 - `-j` or `--jobs` to run on workspaces in parallel
+- `-l` or `--max-load` to set the maximum load level in parallel mode
 - `-B` or `--always-make` to consider all targets out-of-date (i.e. unconditionally rebuild)

-Note, that because workspaces are built by recursive invocation, and `make` does not pass on those `MAKEFLAGS` which can affect dependency calculation, you cannot _directly_ use the following options:
 - `-o` or `--old-file` to consider some target up-to-date w.r.t. its prerequisites (i.e. unconditionally keep) but older than its dependents (i.e. unconditionally ignore)
 - `-W` or `--new-file` to consider some target newer than its dependents (i.e. unconditionally update them)

-However, you can wrap them in a special variable __`EXTRA_MAKEFLAGS`__ which gets expanded at the workspace level.
 For example, to rebuild anything _after_ the fileGrp `OCR-D-BIN`, do:

-    [ocrd-]make -f CONFIGURATION.mk all EXTRA_MAKEFLAGS="-W OCR-D-BIN"
+    ocrd-make -f CONFIGURATION.mk -W OCR-D-BIN all

-You can also use that variable to specify any other than the `.DEFAULT_GOAL` of your configuration as the overall target.
+You can also use that pattern to specify any fileGrp other than the `.DEFAULT_GOAL` of your configuration as the overall target.
 For example, to build anything _up to_ the fileGrp `OCR-D-SEG-LINE`, do:

-    [ocrd-]make -f CONFIGURATION.mk all EXTRA_MAKEFLAGS="OCR-D-SEG-LINE"
+    ocrd-make -f CONFIGURATION.mk .DEFAULT_GOAL=OCR-D-SEG-LINE all

-(If you chdir into some workspace yourself, `make` won't run recursively, so no `all` target exists and no `EXTRA_MAKEFLAGS` is necessary.)
+If you run `make` in the workspace directly instead of having `ocrd-make` do it recursively, then no `all` target exists and you can directly set the target fileGrp to replace `.DEFAULT_GOAL`:

+    make -C WORKSPACE -f CONFIGURATION.mk -W OCR-D-BIN make -C WORKSPACE -f CONFIGURATION.mk OCR-D-SEG-LINE

-There are 2 more special variables besides `EXTRA_MAKEFLAGS`.
+There are 2 special variables.
 To process only a subset of pages in all fileGrps, use `PAGES`.
-For example, to only consider pages `PHYS_0005` and `PHYS_0007`, do:
+For example, to only consider pages `PHYS_0005` through `PHYS_0007`, do:

-    [ocrd-]make -f CONFIGURATION.mk all PAGES=PHYS_0005,PHYS_0007
+    ocrd-make -f CONFIGURATION.mk all PAGES=PHYS_0005..PHYS_0007
+    make -C WORKSPACE -f CONFIGURATION.mk PAGES=PHYS_0005..PHYS_0007

 And to override the default (or configured) log levels for all processors and libraries, use `LOGLEVEL`.
 For example, to get debugging everywhere, do:

-    [ocrd-]make -f CONFIGURATION.mk all LOGLEVEL=DEBUG
+    ocrd-make -f CONFIGURATION.mk all LOGLEVEL=DEBUG
+    make -C WORKSPACE -f CONFIGURATION.mk LOGLEVEL=DEBUG

 ### Customisation

-To write new configurations, first choose a (sufficiently descriptive) makefile name, and spawn a new file for that: `[ocrd-]make NEW-CONFIGURATION.mk` (or copy from an existing configuration).
+To write new configurations, first choose a (sufficiently descriptive) makefile name, and spawn a new file for that: `make -C workflow-configuration NEW-CONFIGURATION.mk` (or copy from an existing configuration).

 Next, edit the file to your needs: Write rules using file groups as prerequisites/targets in the normal GNU make syntax.
 The first target defined must be the default goal that builds the very last file group for that configuration, or else a variable `.DEFAULT_GOAL` pointing to that target must be set anywhere in the makefile.